max-sixty/pytest-accept/README.md

 runs doctests, observes the generated outputs, and writes them to the doctests' documented outputs.

-It's designed for a couple of use cases:
+It's designed for a couple of audiences:

-- People who work with doctests and don't enjoy manually copying generated outputs from the pytest error log and pasting them into their doctests' documented outputs. pytest-accept does the copying & pasting for you.
+- Folks who work with doctests, and don't enjoy manually copying & pasting outputs from the pytest error log to their doctests' documented outputs. pytest-accept does the copying & pasting for you.
-- People who generally find writing tests a bit annoying, and prefer to develop by "running the code and seeing whether it works".
+- Folks who generally find writing any tests a bit annoying, and prefer to develop by "running the code and seeing if it works".
 This library aims to make testing a joyful part of that development loop.

 pytest-accept is decoupled from the doctests it works with — it can be used with existing doctests, and the doctests it edits are no different from normal